DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 <!-- .slide: data-background-position="top left" -->
 <!-- .slide: data-state="bgimage" -->

-Note: A theme for WordPress that provides HTML and CSS fields and leverages the Categories and Body fields in Posts to enable you to create your own pattern library.
-The theme will render the HTML you provide with the CSS snippet you provide.
-A great way to keep track of your own favorite patterns.
+Note: The Pears site provides two things: an EXAMPLE of a custom pattern library and a WordPress theme that provides a PLATFORM for making your own pattern library.

 ---------------------------------------
 ## [patternlab](http://patternlab.io/)